 Supercharge your website

-Images and video should be used sparingly and they need careful consideration if you are going to use them for conveying important information.
+Images and videos should be used sparingly and they need careful consideration if you are going to use them for conveying important information.
 Also, all media should be optimised using the latest industry-standard compression techniques.

 This will shorten the amount of time that a user has to wait for assets to download from your website—and if there is a delay in waiting for an image to load, the alternative text that the user sees should contain the most important information.